lambdaR/blog/docs/development/setup.md

    This will generate the necessary Go code from the Protocol Buffer definitions.

-## IDE Setup

-For the best development experience, we recommend using an IDE with good Go support:

-### Visual Studio Code

-1. Install Visual Studio Code
-2. Install the Go extension
-3. Open the project folder
-4. The Go extension will prompt you to install various Go tools - accept these installations

-### GoLand

-1. Install GoLand
-2. Open the project folder
-3. GoLand should automatically detect the Go module and set up the project

 ## Environment Configuration

 The Micro Blog project uses default configurations for development.
 If you need to customize the environment: